otrv4/otrv4/otrv4.md

 `CLIENT-SIG` is the DSA Signature.
 It is the same signature as used in OTRv3.
-From the OTRv3 protocol, section "Public keys, signatures, and fingerprints", the format for a signature made by a OTRv3 DSA public key is as follows:
+From the OTRv3 protocol, section "Public keys, signatures, and fingerprints", the format for a signature generated with the OTRv3 DSA public key is as
+follows:

 ```
 DSA signature (CLIENT-SIG):